JetBrains/amper/docs/src/index.md

 ## Philosophy

-Amper should be invisible – nobody likes dealing with the build tool.
-Ideally, you shouldn't have to leave your source files.
+Amper should be invisible when you're working on your code – nobody likes dealing with the build tool.
+Ideally, you shouldn't have to leave your source files to adjust the build configuration.

 When you do edit the build configuration by hand, we want the experience to be as smooth and enjoyable as possible.

 We believe that this can be achieved by:

-- providing a developer- and IDE-friendly declarative configuration DSL – to simplify not only the initial setup but also improve maintainability and let IDEs assist with automatic configuration reliably;
+- providing a declarative configuration DSL – to simplify not only the initial setup but also improve maintainability and let IDEs assist with automatic configuration reliably;
-- bundling a curated set of compatible toolchains and extensions – to support the majority of the scenarios without the need to find compatible plugins;
+- bundling a curated set of toolchains – to support the majority of the scenarios without the need to find compatible plugins;
 - carefully choosing the extensibility points – to keep the overall mental model and UX of the configuration consistent and to avoid unexpected third-party code execution.